Best Christmas gift picks under $100 you can still get

 For someone who doesn't have time to clean: Lefant M210 robot vacuum cleaner

-Lefant's M210 robot vac features built-in, anti-collision infrared sensors, so it won't bang into its surroundings or knock over their pet's water bowl.
-The robot vacuum features strong suction power to easily pick up pet hair.
-The robot vacuum detects "stuck areas," and adjusts its cleaning path automatically.
-Download the Lefant app to pair the Wi-Fi-enabled vacuum with your smartphone or device to better control the appliance remotely.
+Lefant's M210 robot vac features built-in, anti-collision infrared sensors, so it won't bang into furniture or knock over a pet's water bowl.
+The robot vacuum features strong suction power to easily pick up pet hair, and it detects so-called "stuck areas," adjusting its cleaning path automatically.
+Download the Lefant app to pair the Wi-Fi-enabled vacuum with your smartphone to control the appliance remotely.

 "I got this for my upstairs to help keep up with the cat litter and pet hair," a verified purchaser says.
 "I come home every day to a nice clean floor.
 It is so quiet and works perfectly for what I need it for."